Zencrack Support

 What is port 2764 used for?

-The port number 2764 on the HOST line in the license file is for the rlm server.
-This value is required in the zencrack.ini file on client machines to
+Port number 2764 on the HOST line in the license file that we supply to you is for the rlm server.

-tell client installations how to find the license server on the network.
+This value is required in the zencrack.ini file on client machines to tell client installations how to find the license server on the network.
 The zencrack.ini file is located in the tools sub-folder of the client installation.
-The port 2764 is placed into the zencrack.ini file by the installer.
-For example:
+Port number 2764 is placed into the zencrack.ini file by the client installation process - the port number cannot be changed during a client installation.
+An entry in the zencrack.ini file after installation may look like this:

 ZENCRACK_RLM_SERVER = [email protected]